bloomberg/phabricator-tools/CONTENTS.md

 illustrate usage examples, test functionality and form simple utilities.

 They come in two flavors:
+* tools - simple wrappers that perform a useful function and illustrate usage
 * exercisers - try to use as much of the binaries features as possible for QA
-* recipies - well-documented usage-examples intended to be copied and extended
-* utils - simple wrappers that perform a useful function

 Artifacts for creating an instant phabricator install
 -----------------------------------------------------